oucem/stormpath-sdk-java/docs/source/forwarded-request.rst

              strategy: single
              field: email

-With the above config, if an account with a username of ``tk421`` was associated with the request, the header sent to the origin server(s) would look like this:
+With the above config, if an account with an email of ``tk421@galacticempire.com`` was associated with the request, the header sent to the origin server(s) would look like this:

 .. code-block:: properties

-   x-forwarded-account: tk421
+   x-forwarded-account: tk421@galacticempire.com

+.. _object conversion fields:

 ``fields``
 """"""""""